Excerpts from Jim Conrad's

 Notice that these cones aren't open.
 Though they look mature, there's nowhere for seeds to fall out.
 That's something else remarkable about them: Not only may the cones stay stuck to the sides of the trunks and larger limbs for years (sometimes trunks grow around them so that later a sawmill operator might cut through a cone embedded in the wood) but also the cones may remain closed the whole time.
 These cones are designed to stay closed for 20 years or more until subjected to high heat.
 In other words, Knobcone Pines have evolved so that when forest fires sweep through an area they may have twenty or more years of viable seeds stored up they can release, and thus have a competitive advantage over other species in getting their seedlings established.
 Cones also appear on very young trees, at chest height.

-Nowadays you can find cones in their earliest stage of development, and they eye-catching thing, as seen below:
+Nowadays you can find cones in their earliest stage of development, and they eye-catching things, as seen below:

 It's unusual how the cones are held aloft on long, sturdy stems.
 Best I can tell, the pointy, red things will develop into the spines at the tip of the cone's fused scales.